weka/export/README.md

 Goodbye command-line args, goodbye ClusterSpecs!
 This new version has all the configuration in the export.yml file!

-With this new version, you'll have to run another instance for each Weka Cluster you have, rather than having one instance do all your clusters.
+With this new version, you'll have to run another instance for each WEKA Cluster you have, rather than having one instance do all your clusters.
 In practice, most customers either have only one cluster, or run multiple instances of export anyway, and handling more than one added a lot of complexity.
 We've reduced the command-line args, but you can still override the configuration file name and set verbosity levels.

 Some new sections have been added to the .yml file as a result of this: